“Our object is to minimize the contrast between studio practice and public performance.”

 - Renew and innovate.
 To retain my mastery of a piece and elevate my interpretive ideas, I review passages in detail while considering new expressive possibilities.
 I also go over self-recordings.

-If your practice strategies don’t bring you comparable confidence, try the recommendations in The Musician’s Way, get feedback from teachers, and, most of all, enjoy the process of refining your practice.
+If your practice strategies don’t bring you comparable confidence, try the recommendations in The Musician’s Way, and get feedback from teachers and peers.

 © 2010 Gerald Klickstein